Bernardo-MG/jqassistant-analyzer-maven/readme.md

 ### Scanned Project

-To get all the information run the tests and generate the site before analyzing:
+JQAssistan will scan .class files, along other artifacts.
+And even additional reports from tools such as JaCoCo or PMD.
+For this reason the scanned project should be compiled before scanning.

+It is recommended using this command:

 ```
 mvn verify site
 ```

-This will make the artifacts and tests results available.
-These will be scanned in addition to the code.
+This way not only the compiled code, but also all the artifacts from testing and the site reports will be available.

 ## Collaborate